robertasproniu/funky-nodes-php/readme.md

 #Sortable Collection of Items

-An example package that allows to create, merge and sort collections of nodes.
+An example package that allows to create, merge and sort collections of items.

 Collections are sorted using custom algorithm wich can be found in ``SortableArray.php`` file

 **To install use:**
 ````
-composer require robertasproniu/php-sortable-collections
+composer require robertasproniu/php-sortable-collections dev-master
 ````

 **To run the tests:**